spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### Grouping of tokens

 To show the alignment between the source text and the correction you sometimes need to group token together.
-That is done by first marking all the token you want to group and then clicking the "group" butten on the meny to the left.
-Examples of tokens that need to be grouped are
+That is done by first marking all the tokens (for Mac: hold shift!) you want to group and then clicking the "group" butten on the meny to the left.

- * compound verb forms
- * multi word expresseions
-   --> if the actual expression is well formed but used in a deviant way.
- * extendes noun phrases
- * word order deviations involving e.g. multiword adverbials.

- ---

 ---